Can USPS Tracking Numbers Be Faked?

 - An unofficial URL: Links in USPS text scams look similar to what you’d see on the real USPS website, but they are slightly different.
 Look out for dashes or extra words and numbers, such as “usps-parcel-tracking.com.”
 Scammers often spoof website URLs, display names, and phone numbers to convince victims that they are interacting with a trusted source.

 - A “settlement” amount: Sometimes, USPS text scams allude to a “settlement” payment.
-Settlement amounts are small, between $1–$5, so they seem authentic but are just part of a larger ploy to gather credit card information.
+Settlement amounts are small, between $1–$5, so they seem authentic but are just part of a larger ploy to gather financial information.

 If you’re not examining your text messages closely, it’s easy to overlook these clues.
 Scammers know that USPS is a trusted organization.